-This dish is served over “glass noodles” (aka “cellphane noodles”), a catch-all phrase for all sorts of dried Asian noodles that become translucent after cooking.
-If you live near an Asian grocery, you will probably find different formats available–everything from threads (very thin noodles) to sheets (large pieces you can custom cut).
+This dish is served over “glass noodles” (aka cellophane noodles), a catch-all phrase for all sorts of dried Asian noodles that become translucent after cooking.
+If you live near an Asian grocery, you will probably find different formats available, everything from threads (very thin noodles) to sheets (large pieces you can custom cut).
 Bozeman is currently slim on Asian grocery options, but I was happy to find bean threads (Saifun, below) as well as sweet potato starch noodles (Korean package, below).
-(No luck with the black vinegar, but thank you Amazon!)

 - 6 oz. package mung bean thread or other "glass noodle"

-- 1 tablespoon Japanese soy sauce (Kikkoman or Lee Kum Kee brand) or tamari
+- 1 tbsp Japanese soy sauce (Kikkoman or Lee Kum Kee brand) or tamari

 - 1 pound medium white shrimp, peeled and deveined

-- 2 tablespoons avocado oil (or other high-heat cooking oil like olive, coconut, or peanut), divided
+- 2 tbsp avocado oil (or other high-heat cooking oil like olive, coconut, or peanut) divided

-- 2 tablespoons avocado oil (or other high-heat cooking oil like olive oil, coconut, or peanut oil)
+- 2 tbsp avocado oil (or other high-heat cooking oil like olive oil, coconut, or peanut oil)

 - 6 cloves garlic, finely minced

-- 4 thai chiles, aka "bird's eye chiles" (manage the heat by leaving whole, if you like hot, slice thinly and add, seeds and all; I did 2 sliced, 2 whole and it was plenty hot for me!)
+- 4 thai chiles, aka bird's eye chiles (manage the heat by leaving whole or if you like things hot and spicy, slice thinly and add, seeds and all; I did 2 sliced, 2 whole and it was plenty hot for me!)

-- 1" thick bundle of cilantro stems, leaves roughly chopped
+- 1 inch-thick bundle of cilantro stems, leaves roughly chopped

 - optional: bean sprouts